Mattnosekai/ASP.NET_WebApp/README.md

 </br>

-Before running this, remember to attach the database files and connect Visual Studio to the local SQL Server Instance.
+Before running this, remember to attach the database files and connect Visual Studio to the local SQL Server Express Instance.
-Attach the database to SQL Server or SQL Server Express.
+Attach the database to SQL Server Express.
 The database files are ASPWP.mdf and ASPWP_log.ldf
 </br>

 Screen Shot: